ERP-BPM/bpm-diagrams/README.md

 ## Description

-This repositorie contains the diagrams that were used by the BPM to representate the user cases of the project.
+This repository contains the diagrams that were used by the BPM to representate the user cases of the project.